SuhangXia/suhangxia.github.io/_news/announcement_3.md

 - How does stress impact time management, and how can we handle it? 💆‍♀️
 - How can we stop multitasking and focus better? 🔍

 One of the highlights was definitely meeting some really interesting people!
 I sat next to an experienced architect from Alibaba, who shared some practical time management tips from his job.
-I also connected with a data scientist (also from Alibaba!) who relies on precise time allocation and introduced us to the “Pomodoro Technique”—definitely taking notes on that! 📈 Alongside them, there was an English teacher, an immigration officer from China’s visa department, and an auditor from ShineWing.
+I also connected with a data scientist (also from Alibaba!) who relies on precise time allocation and introduced us to the “Pomodoro Technique”—definitely taking notes on that! 📈 Alongside them, there was an English teacher, an immigration officer from China’s visa department, and an auditor from BDO.
 The diversity of backgrounds made our discussions incredibly rich and insightful.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">